mit-plv/riscv-coq/README.md

 ### Build

-You will need Coq 8.9 or master.
+You will need the latest released version of Coq, or master.

 `riscv-coq` depends on the `coqutil` library.
 You can get this dependency and build the project using the following commands: